 - Has the artist/organization demonstrated the ability to produce the proposed work?
-We aren’t looking for top notch producers, but we want to feel confident that the artist/group has a clear understanding of what it takes to pull off a show and the ability assess their own capacity.
+We are not looking for expert producers, but we want to feel confident that the artist/group has a clear understanding of what it takes to pull off a show and the ability to assess their own capacity.

-- How is the proposed art inspired by the Underground Railroad and contemporary issues of social justice?
-We are open to all kinds of works, but are most interested in contemporary theatre work that is inspired by the UGRR and its current parallels.
+- How is the proposed art inspired by contemporary issues of social justice or the Underground Railroad?
+We are open to all kinds of work, but are most interested in contemporary theatre work that is inspired by the UGRR and its current parallels.

-- Can the work be fully accomplished in the time limitations and how will it fit in the spaces available?
+- Can the work be accomplished within the limitations of Station Hope?
+How will it fit in the spaces available?

-We are looking to curate an aesthetically diverse range of work and open to educational, amateur and professional groups.
+We want to curate an aesthetically diverse range of work and are open to educational, community, amateur and professional groups.

-We are anticipating a special need for interactive performance and visual art, especially pieces that could engage audiences while waiting in line outside and works that could take over the brick wall facing the church.
+We are especially interested in performance and visual art that engages audiences while waiting in line outside or pieces that could take over a large outdoor area.

-The tours are open to anyone considering a proposal for Station Hope but require RSVP.
-Please RSVP by emailing CPT Artistic and Education Associate, Andy Weyenberg, at firstname.lastname@example.org.
+The meeting and tour are open to anyone considering a proposal for Station Hope but you must RSVP.
+Please RSVP by emailing CPT NNPN Producer in Residence, India Burton (firstname.lastname@example.org).